Does Cohabitation Affect Divorce Financial Arrangements?

 Bear in mind that interim orders are a temporary position only.
 When the divorce is finalised, things most likely will change.

-The goal of a financial settlement on divorce is to permanently sever your finances, so you can both lead separate lives with the resources you need.
+The goal of a financial settlement on divorce in England and Wales is to permanently sever your finances, so you can both lead separate lives with the resources you need.
 If you remain in the former family home, for example, the court will probably expect you to take on full responsibility for the rent, bills and council tax payments from that point on.
 This will be reflected in the financial settlement so you know where you stand in the long term.

 Ask our expert divorce lawyers about the options open to you.
 To speak with one of our solicitors, contact us by: